 Flex Queue Limitations

-As of patch 10.15, Flex Queue has had some changes.
-The tl;dr is... there are no more ranked restrictions in Flex Queue!
-This means you can team up with whoever you'd like.
+In this queue, you can team up with whoever you'd like in parties of 1,2,3, or 5 players.
 There are a few things to keep in mind, though.
 You may not see much of a difference if you're playing with other players around the same MMR as you.
 However, if you are, say, an Iron IV player and you queue up with a Challenger player, you may find yourself facing tougher opponents.

 Placements, Promotions, and Series

 Everyone starts off each new ranked season without a rank.
 The first ten games you play in each queue will place you in a tier and division for that queue.
 Where you land is based on the outcome of these games, the difficulty of the opponents you faced in these games, and your rank from the previous season and preseason.
 All players undergo a ‘soft reset’ at the beginning of each season, so your new rank will likely be lower than it was at the end of the previous season.

 Once you're placed in a division, you'll earn League Points (LP) for each game you win, and lose them for games you lose.
 Once you collect 100 LP, you'll promote to the next Division of your current Tier.

 If you are currently in Division I and hit 100 LP, you’ll enter a Promotion Series in order to promote to the next Tier.
 If you win 3 out of your next 5 games, you’ll promote - and if not, you can climb back to 100 LP again, and you’ll have a free win in your next Promotion Series (or 2, if you’ve lost the series at least twice).

 Promotion series up to Gold don’t expire, but the rest do.
 If you're promoting from Platinum 1 to Diamond 4, or from Diamond 1 to Masters, you'll have 5 days to complete the series.
 Dodging a promo series counts as a loss.